Billy Miller’s First Post-‘General Hospital’ Gig Premieres Soon, Initial Preview For ‘Truth Be Told’ Emerges

 Actor Billy Miller left General Hospital a few months ago, but fans will soon be able to check out his new television project.
 He is involved with an upcoming Apple+ project, and the new show begins airing in December.

 This week on General Hospital, viewers have watched as everybody in Port Charles is working to accept the fact that Drew seemingly perished when his plane went down.
 Clearly, the door is open if the show decides to bring the character back down the road, but for now, it seems that the real Drew is presumed dead.
-As all of that plays out in Port Charles, a new scoop regarding Miller’s new project has emerged.
+As all of that plays out in Port Charles, a new scoop regarding Miller’s latest project has emerged.

 Soap Opera Digest explains that Billy Miller will have a recurring role on the upcoming series Truth Be Told.
 The General Hospital and The Young and the Restless veteran will play the character of Alex Dunn in the Apple+ series.

 This new true-crime series is jam-packed with notable cast members.
-Breaking Bad star Aaron Paul stars in Truth Be Told and Lizzie Caplan plays twins, one of whom is Billy’s on-screen wife.
+Breaking Bad star Aaron Paul stars in Truth Be Told, and Lizzie Caplan plays twins, one of whom is Billy’s on-screen wife.
 The series has Reese Witherspoon and Octavia Spencer as executive producers, and Spencer stars in the show as well.

 There has been some buzz swirling about this series for a while, but the first preview clip emerged just a few days ago.
-It looks as if this will be a juicy series and fans of Miller’s should see a fair amount of him in the eight-episode limited series.
+It looks as if this will be a juicy show, and fans of Miller’s should see a fair amount of him in the eight-episode limited series.

 According to Soap Central, the new series is based on the Kathleen Barner book titled Are You Sleeping.
 Spencer portrays Poppy Parnell, a true-crime podcaster.